MAPF-Competition/web_resource/landing_page.md

 ![image](landing_page_resource/images/prize.png)

+Other notable performances (2nd, 3rd place in each category) will also be recognised with a certificate.
 Register and submit your implementation before the submission deadline to participate!

 ## Important Dates